 Beginning with the 2010 Part D data, these variables are included in the Part D Formulary Characteristics File.

 Part D data 2006-09 formulary linkage

-If the NDC on the PDE was for a generic drug product and if the Part D plan submits a particular branded version that has a different brand name than the FDB drug data base that CCW uses, then the drugs were not linked and the UM variables were flagged “NA”.
+- the NDC on the PDE was for a generic drug product and if the Part D plan submitted a particular branded version different from the name in the First Data Bank data base that CCW uses, then the drugs were not linked and the UM variables were flagged “NA”.